 The top 24 to 42 teams based on scores from first flights (all of which must be completed by 12:30 PM) will be asked to make a second flight during one or two final "fly-off" rounds to be held between 2:30 PM and 4:00 PM.
 These will include the 5 teams who each had the best score in their respective initial flight round, plus the 19-37 next best teams overall.
-If late-afternoon thunderstorms with lightning develop which require closing the range early for safety reasons (this has happened twice in the last twelve years) then this flyoff will be limited to the 24 teams promised in the TARC 2014 Rules, flying in one round.
+If late-afternoon thunderstorms with lightning develop which require closing the range early for safety reasons (this has happened four times in the last fourteen years, including in 2016) then this flyoff will be limited to the 24 teams promised in the TARC 2017 Rules, flying in one round.
 Otherwise we will fly two rounds, a total of 42 teams.
-The flyoff teams will be notified as soon as possible after 12:30 PM.
-The top 40 places in TARC 2014 (20 places if there are only 24 second flights) will be awarded to these teams, ranked on the basis of the SUM of the scores from their two flights.
+The flyoff teams will be notified as soon as possible after 12:30 PM but no later than 1:15 PM.
+The top 40 places in TARC 2017 (20 places if there are only 24 second flights) will be awarded to these teams, ranked on the basis of the SUM of the scores from their two flights.
 Any team that cannot make a second flight will be ranked behind all teams that do make a second flight.
 The remaining places beyond 40th (or 20th) will be ranked on the basis of first flights only.